mlin/GenomicSQLite/docs/guide_db.md

 ## genomicsqlite interactive shell

-The Python package includes a `genomicsqlite` utility that starts the [`sqlite3` interactive shell](https://sqlite.org/cli.html) on an existing compressed database.
+The Python package includes a `genomicsqlite` script that enters the [`sqlite3` interactive shell](https://sqlite.org/cli.html) on an existing compressed database.
 This is a convenient way to inspect and explore the data with *ad hoc* SQL queries, as one might use `grep` or `awk` on text files.
 With the Python package installed (`pip3 install genomicsqlite` or `conda install genomicsqlite`):

 ```
 $ genomicsqlite DB_FILENAME [--readonly]